 About Bae Systems

-BAE Systems engages in the design, development, manufacturing, and support of defense and aerospace systems used in the air, on land, at sea, and in space.
+BAE Systems is a global company engaged in the design, development, manufacturing, and support of defense and aerospace systems.